genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ```
 This will log `['trades','users']` because these are the two registered panes.
 You can then load any layout that only contains either/both of these items.

-Consider the situation where we dynamically add an item to the right hand side of the layout.
+Consider the situation where we dynamically add an item to the right-hand side of the layout.
 ```javascript
 const newItem = document.createElement('p'); //simple example
 newItem.innerText = 'Test';